AdroitAnandAI/Multi-Class-Sentimental-Analysis-Deep-Learning/README.md

 6. Run the LSTM Model on Single Layer & Double-Layer LSTM, each layer having 100s of LSTMs stacked in parallel.

-7. Tune for best Accuracy by changing the number of neurons in each layer to compare performance of different architectures.
+7. Tune for higher Accuracy by changing # of neurons in each layer to compare performance of different architectures.

-8. Draw the error plots, of both train and test loss, for each architurecture to find whether the model is overfitting or not.
+8. Draw error plots, of both train &  test loss, for each architecture to find whether the model is overfitting or not.

 9. Apply regularization such as Dropout, L1, L2, L1L2 or a combination of these to reduce overfitting.